 There are mainly 4 major sanctioning bodies (WBA, WBC, IBF, and WBO) in boxing due to internal conflicts of interest in boxing associations regarding boxing rules and regulations.

-Basically, a group of high authorities not liked the way how organization ranked the boxers so they left and start their own governing body and rank the fighters according to their own way and awarded titles.
+Basically, a group of high authorities not liked the way how organization ranked the boxers so they left and start their own governing body.
+They mostly come up with their own set of rules, rank the fighters according to their own way, and introduce new championship titles.

 Boxing Belts in Order of Prestige